ibm-cloud-docs/assistant/create-assistant.md

 To delete an assistant, follow these steps:

-1. From the Assistant tab, find the assistant that you want to delete.
+1. From the Assistants tab, find the assistant that you want to delete.

 1. Click the ![open and close list of options](images/kabob-beta.png) icon, and then choose **Delete**.
 Confirm the deletion.